ra1u/redis-dart/README.md

 ## Todo
 In near future
   - Better documentation
-  - Implement all "generic comands" with named commands
+  - Implement all "generic commands" with named commands
   - Better error handling - that is ability to recover from error
   - Install spell checker